aws-samples/aws-lambda-rdbms-integration/README.md

 With a simple internet search, you will quickly find many articles describing the appeal of [Microservices](http://martinfowler.com/articles/microservices.html) architectures, and explaining why [AWS Lambda](https://aws.amazon.com/lambda/) is an excellent microservices compute platform.

 Did you know that it may be possible for you to take advantage of this transformational technology from within your existing relational database application?
-In this post, we explore how to integrate your EC2 hosted Oracle or PostgreSQL database with AWS Lambda, allowing your database application to participate in a microservices architecture.
+In this post, we explore how to integrate your Amazon EC2 hosted Oracle or PostgreSQL database with AWS Lambda, allowing your database application to participate in a microservices architecture.

 ![](images/LambdaSQLAPI.png)